xforcevesa/xforcevesa.github.io/git-notes/03-manipulating-your-repository.md

 git commit
 ```

-- If you want to volunteer to mirror a remote git repository, e.g. github repository, you can access it by using this:
+- If you'd like to volunteer to maintain a free software project, or simply to mirror a remote git repository, you can access it by using like this:

 ```bash
 git clone https://github.com/xforcevesa/HelloWorld